 - Your entrepreneurial experience

 Please note: This list is not exhaustive or universal, as the documents you require will depend on the circumstances of your individual case.
-Your best bet is to contact your competent mission or foreigners authority before you apply, and ask them for an information leaflet.
+The best approach is to contact your mission or immigration authority before you apply and ask them for an information leaflet.
 There, you can also find out about your requirements for proof of health insurance.
-Your competent mission or foreigners authority will also be able to advise you on whether your old-age provisions are adequate.
+Your mission or immigration authority will also be able to advise you on whether your pension provisions are adequate.